jes/pngcam/README.md

         --png PNGFILE
             Set the name of the output file.
 If none is give, this will just be the STL file with ".png" appended.
             Default: STLFILE.png

+        --rgb
+            Use R,G,B channels independently to get 24 bits of height data instead of 8.
+            Default: greyscale

         --quiet
             Suppress output of dimensions, resolutions, and progress.